nasa/delta/README.md

     image.
 The command outputs a predicted image and confusion matrix.

-The results could be improved--- with more training, more data, an improved network, or more--- but this example shows the basic usage of DETLA.
+The results could be improved--- with more training, more data, an improved network, or more--- but this example shows the basic usage of DELTA.

 ### JupyterLab Example (Linux/Mac)